ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 ifttt/ga {"data":[{"action":"makeme","what":"a pizza"}],"ispublic":true,"ts":1532185262619}
 ```

 Now we can do whatever we want, for example from Node-Red.
-Each time I say "ok google, make me ---" I'll receive it as a message in thie MQTT topic!
-Endless possibilities ahead!
+Each time I say "ok google, make me ---" I'll receive it as a message in the MQTT topic! _Endless possibilities ahead!_